docyx/pc-part-dataset/README.md

 1. Run `npm install`
 2. Run `npm run start`
-3. A window should show up.
-It may or may not have a captcha.
-If it does, solve it.
-4. You should be good from there; wait about 5-10 minutes for the scraper to finish doing its thing.
+3. Wait about 5-10 minutes for the scraper to finish doing its thing.
-5. Everything will be emitted to a directory named `data-staging`.
+4. Everything will be emitted to a directory named `data-staging`.

 If you don't want to scrape every part, you can specify individual parts by passing them as arguments.
 You can find the list of part type IDs in [API.md](./API.md).